 Fully Insured and Licensed by the Dept. of Transportation and Dept. of Finance in cooperation with the Israel Ministry of Tourism

 Owned and operated by Ben Levine - license number 11705589

 Tourscan be as suggested below or gladly customized in accordance with your specific interests.
 We will pick you up at your hotel or apartment anywhere in Israel in the morning and return you that evening.
 The driver is knowledgeable and enthusiastic, a native English speaker, and is armed and trained for your safety and security.
-Pricing: Full day (8 hours, unlimited number of pick ups, drop offs and destinations up to 14 passengers and 200 kilometers) = $400.
-For each kilometer over the first 200 = $1.35./km.. and for each hour over the first 8 = $30/hr.
+Pricing: Full day (8 hours, unlimited number of pick ups, drop offs and destinations up to 14 passengers and 200 kilometers) = $475.
+There is an additional charge for exceeding 200 kilometers and/or 8 hours.
 Multiple day tours are discounted by agreement in advance.
 Please ask if you qualify for a discount.
 Examples:licensed tour guides, travel agents, IDF soldiers and their immediate family, those on a recognized pilot trip contemplating aliya, new olim, embassy and consulate staff members and high school/university teachers.
 Meals and entrance fees to optional attractions are not included.
 Payments are in Israeli Shekels at that day's published exchange rate in cash.

 Transportation to and from the airport or to events can be booked for any time and any place, up to 14 passengers (except from 2 hours before Shabbat until 2 hours after).
 Please call, email, text or Whatapp for a quote.

 .הסעות באופן קבוע או לפי הסכם ניתן במחירים נוחים

 Heartland Tour (Samaria)